Tag: dc

 Women’s Festival Spotlight – Donna Washington

 Donna Washington is a professional author, storyteller, and multicultural folklorist who has been sharing stories for more than thirty years.
-She describes herself as “an extremely animated storyteller who uses Read more
+She describes herself as “an extremely animated storyteller who uses vocal pyrotechnics (lots of sound effects and voices), has an elastic face, and employs enthusiastic gesture.
+I’ve been called a Walking Disney Movie and told… Read more

 -